 Current easternmost Cerastoderma local population is located in Trashina bay (~68° 59’ N, ~36° 30’ E), we didn’t find any alive cockles further east.
-However, in Drozdovka bay (~100 km east from Trashina) we’ve got two non-fossilized cockle shells, which means that temporary outbreak settlement of this species occurred there some years ago.
-Murman coast clearly is a dynamic range edge for Cerastoderma, and thus in five other sites (Pechenga, Retinskoe, Tuva, Bolshaya Volokovaya, Gavrilovo) only shells were found or there was no possibility to estimate cockle density using standard sampling methods.
-No cockles were also found in the inner part of the Kola Bay, Cape Abram and Nagornoe (figure 1,B), but it seems to be associated with known sensitivity of Cerastoderma to pollution load (Savari et al., 1989), which should be significant near the city and port of Murmansk, largest coastal industrial area in the Barents Sea region.
+However, in Drozdovka bay (~100 km east from Trashina) we’ve found out two non-fossilized cockle shells, which means that temporary outbreak settlement of this species occurred here some years ago.
+Murman coast clearly is a dynamic range edge for Cerastoderma, and thus in five other sites (Pechenga, Retinskoe, Tuva, Bolshaya Volokovaya, Gavrilovo) there was no possibility to estimate cockle density using standard sampling methods and only shells were found.
+No cockles were also found in the inner part of the Kola Bay, Cape Abram and Nagornoe (figure 1,B).
+We suppose that it could be explained by known sensitivity of Cerastoderma to pollution load (Savari et al., 1989), which should be significant near the city and port of Murmansk, largest coastal industrial area in the Barents Sea region.

-Cerastoderma edule population dynamics has a very typical feature of periodically occurring mass mortality events, when adult densities sharply reduces from thousands of individuals to single cockles per square meter due to a variety of factors, and then slow population recovery takes place (Strasser at al., 2001; Malham et al., 2012; Callaway et al., 2013).
+Cerastoderma edule population dynamics has a very typical feature of periodically occurring mass mortality events, when adult densities sharply reduces from thousands of individuals to single cockles per square meter due to a variety of factors.
+After that slow population recovery takes place (Strasser at al., 2001; Malham et al., 2012; Callaway et al., 2013).
 In the Wadden sea during periods, called after Ducrotoy et al. (1991) as “recovery”, cockle density may reach 54000 ind. m-2 including individuals of all age groups (Malham et al., 2012).
-In our study, Cerastoderma local population in Ura bay on West Murman unambiguously had features of recovery phase of population dynamics in 2010 after “crisis” phase observed in 2005 (figure 1, B).
+According to our study, Cerastoderma local population in Ura bay on West Murman unambiguously had features of recovery phase of population dynamics in 2010 after “crisis” phase observed in 2005 (figure 1, B).
 During our first visit, only solitary individuals were found across the tidal flat, while in 2010 mean cockle density was 282 ind m-2, which is highest density value for the Barents sea.
-Our results on cockle local population recovery in Ura bay support the conclusion of dependence of Barents sea populations of invertebrates and pelagic fish on larval drift from west (Gjøsaeter, 1995; Mikkelsen & Pedersen, 2004; Strelkov et al., 2007).
+Our results on cockle local population recovery in Ura bay support the dependence of Barents sea populations of invertebrates and pelagic fish on larval drift from west (Gjøsaeter, 1995; Mikkelsen & Pedersen, 2004; Strelkov et al., 2007).

 Spatial aggregation may form on different scales.
 It could be observed at geographic distribution level, where distribution of populations and their abundance is a response of availability of suitable habitats, or simply could be driven by patchy structure of the biotope, which is critically important for distribution of individuals (Thrush et al., 1989; Kraan et al., 2010; Santos et al., 2012).
 Remarkably low Cerastoderma and Macoma densities in East Murman local populations provoked a further study of abundance distribution of these species within the tidal flats.
-Since the beginning it was obvious that cockles have non-random distribution during low tides, because sampling of qualitative material for our previous study on dynamics and growth of Cerastoderma edule (Genelt-Yanovskiy et al., 2010) usually became easy task after first mollusk was discovered, even in bays where quantitative estimation of density was not possible.
+Since the beginning it was obvious that cockles have non-random distribution during low tides, as the sampling of qualitative material for our previous study on dynamics and growth of Cerastoderma edule (Genelt-Yanovskiy et al., 2010) usually became easy right after the first mollusk was discovered, - even in bays where quantitative estimation of density was not possible.

-Our results show that spatial distribution patterns of Cerastoderma and Macoma were site-specific.
+Our data show that spatial distribution patterns of Cerastoderma and Macoma were site-specific.
 Most significant non-random distribution of Macoma was observed in Pala bay, where density of smaller individuals gradually increased towards the streambed flowing through the central part of tidal flat, bigger clams formed broad patch and oldest individuals were arranged randomly (figure 2,A, table 2).
 Gradient pattern in younger Macoma is probably determined by higher availability of dissolved organic matter brought by the stream and thus lower competition with uniformly distributed adults.